 The Hollywood Brown Derby also offers an extensive wine list with wines by bottle or wines by the glass.
 The standard (subpar) selection of beer is also available here, and classic cocktails are poured tableside.
 We have yet to sample the wine or cocktails at the Brown Derby, but the cocktails look excellent.
 Also available at the Brown Derby is the Fantasmic!
 Dining Package, which offers guests designated seating during the Fantasmic! nighttime show at Disney’s Hollywood Studios.
 In addition to that, guests may participate in the “Dine with an Imagineer” experience, which offers a 4-course meal, with a Disney Imagineer.
 We’ve never done either of these things, but wanted to let you know they’re out there.

 Overall, The Hollywood Brown Derby at Disney’s Hollywood Studios is a restaurant that is not to be missed–for adults.
 It’s easily the best dining option in Disney’s Hollywood Studios.
 The ambiance is amazing and the food even better.
 It is a little pricey compared to other in-park restaurants (but cheaper than other signature restaurants), but the food is well worth the prices.
 Interestingly, until 2011, we found Disney’s Hollywood Studios to be devoid of quality dining options.
-We found a number of restaurants we liked there in 2011 and 2012, including Brown Derby, Sci-Fi Dine-In Theatre, ABC Commissary, and the Studios Catering Company.
+We found a number of restaurants we liked there recently, including Brown Derby, Sci-Fi Dine-In Theatre, ABC Commissary, and the Studios Catering Company.
 We’re planning on giving ’50s Prime Time Cafe another shot soon, too, and if it lives up to the hype, Disney’s Hollywood Studios could very well rival Epcot for our favorite park for dining!